perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 The proposed project is a Mutli Robot Warehouse Management System.
 It involved working on variety of concepts and gave us a in-depth knowledge in both hardware and software aspects.
 The entire system is modular and constructed with serious scope for future modifications.

 ## Key Features:
-* The robots navigate their way using grid path lines which is sensed by the highly accurate light sensing sensor-> **LSA 08**.
+* The robots navigate their way using grid path lines which is sensed by the highly accurate light sensing sensor -> **LSA 08**.

 * Each robot is comprised of two parts, One is the **Arduino MEGA** controller for the robot and the **NodeMCU** intermediate.

-* Localisation of the robots are done using RFID tags layed under the intersections of the grid which is read by RFID reader-> **EM 18 RFID reader**.
+* Localisation of the robots are done using RFID tags layed under the intersections of the grid which is read by RFID reader -> **EM 18 RFID reader**.

 * Inertial Measure Unit for stabilty and control -> **MPU 6050 IMU**.